ElektraInitiative/libelektra/src/plugins/journald/README.md

 Errors are reported with priority 3 (error priority) and use the message ID `fb3928ea453048649c61d62619847ef6`.
 Successful writes are reported with priority 5 (notice priority) and use the message ID `fc65eab25c18463f97e4f9b61ea31eae`.

-Configure the plugin with `get=on` to enable logging before a configuration is loaded.
-For example, `kdb gmount journald get=on`.
+Configure the plugin with `get=1` to enable logging when configuration is loaded.
+For example, `kdb gmount journald get=1`.

 ## Dependencies